 The student is required to take 36 credits (12 courses).
 The course planning form, posted on the MSIS Web site, lays out much of the information in this program description.
 Students should use it to plan out their courses for the MS IS degree.
 They should bring this (or email it) to the Program Director whenever they wish to discuss their progress.
 The required courses are:

-IS Core Courses (6 courses/18 credits)

-All six IS core courses are required:
+IS Core Courses (6 courses/18 credits) All six IS core courses are required:

-CIS 677 Information Systems Principles

-CIS 663 Systems Analysis and Design

-CIS 675 Research Methods for Information Systems

-CIS 679 Management of Information Systems

-CIS 634 Information Retrieval

-CIS 658 Multimedia Systems

-We recommend that students start taking the core courses immediately.
-Note that one must take CIS 677 before CIS 675 or CIS 679.

-Electives (6 courses/18 credits):

-The remaining six courses are electives.
+CIS 677 Information Systems Principles CIS 663 Systems Analysis and Design CIS 675 Research Methods for Information Systems CIS 679 Management of Information Systems CIS 634 Information Retrieval CIS 658 Multimedia Systems We recommend that students start taking the core courses immediately.
+Note that one must take CIS 677beforeCIS 675orCIS 679.
+Electives (6 courses/18 credits) The remaining six courses are electives.
 All CIS courses at the 600- and 700-level are valid electives.
 MS IS students may take no more than 2 non-CIS courses total.
 Not all courses at NJIT are valid electives.
 Be sure the check the Non-CIS Electives list on the MSIS website to determine which courses are valid electives!
 (Students with a CS or IS academic background or with several years work experience in IS or CS will be informed as part of the application process that they may take up to four courses outside the CIS area.)
 Students must have written approval from the IS Advisor to take more than two courses outside CIS.

-Non-seminar CIS 785 and CIS 786 (special topics), and IS- or CS- related independent study courses in any department count as CIS electives, but are not mandatory.
+Non-seminar CIS 785andCIS 786(special topics), and IS- or CS- related independent study courses in any department count as CIS electives, but are not mandatory. ^{} Note that CIS 505 is a concentrated, advanced level programming course.
+It is equivalent to CIS 113 and CIS 114, and students may choose to take these two courses instead.
 We encourage Masters students doing well in the program to take electives at the 700-level.
 Students planning to continue with the IS Ph.D. program may take up to four non-CIS courses after gaining written approval from their MS IS Advisor.
 They also should check the Ph.D. program requirements and consider taking specific required courses as MS IS elective.
 They are advised to take as many 700-level courses as possible.

-Masters Project and Masters Thesis

-We strongly encourage students to consider a one-semester Masters Project (CIS 700) or two-semester masters Thesis (CIS 701).
+Masters Project and Masters Thesis We strongly encourage students to consider a one-semester Masters Project (CIS 700) or two-semester masters Thesis (CIS 701).
 The masters project provides the opportunity to apply knowledge and skills to develop an application system or solve a complex problem.
 The thesis option extends the project by conducting publishable research in the project area.
 Both courses count as IS electives, and are not mandatory for graduation.
 Students planning to continue with the IS Ph.D. program may not take a CIS 700 implementation project for Ph.D. credit.
 Similarly, only 3 credits of CIS 701 will count towards the IS Ph.D. program.
 If you are doing a different kind of masters project or thesis, then please check with the Ph.D. program coordinator regarding Ph.D. credit.

-While we encourage people to partake in NJIT's Cooperative Program, it does not count as IS elective credit.

-For further details, please see http://is.njit.edu/msis/

-Students who have taken CIS 455 as an undergraduate are not required to take CIS 679 and may substitute an elective CIS course.